rbisdorff/Digraph3/docSphinx/tutorial.rst

 The `RandomPerformanceTableau <techDoc.html#randomPerfTabs.RandomPerformanceTableau>`_ generator ...............................................................................................

-The RandomPerformanceTableau generator, the simplest of the kind, specializes the PerformanceTableau class and takes the following parameters:
+The ``RandomPerformanceTableau generator``, the simplest of the kind, specializes the ``PerformanceTableau`` class and takes the following parameters:

     * numberOfActions := nbr of decision actions.
     * numberOfCriteria := number performance criteria.